Silicon: Production

 Leaching powdered 96–97% pure silicon with water results in ~98.5% pure silicon, which is used in the chemical industry.
 However, even greater purity is needed for semiconductor applications, and this is produced from the reduction of tetrachlorosilane (silicon tetrachloride) or trichlorosilane.
 The former is made by chlorinating scrap silicon and the latter is a byproduct of silicone production.
 These compounds are volatile and hence can be purified by repeated fractional distillation, followed by reduction to elemental silicon with very pure zinc metal as the reducing agent.
 The spongy pieces of silicon thus produced are melted and then grown to form cylindrical single crystals, before being purified by zone refining.
 Other routes use the thermal decomposition of silane or tetraiodosilane (SiI_{4}).
 Another process used is the reduction of sodium hexafluorosilicate, a common waste product of the phosphate fertilizer industry, by metallic sodium: this is highly exothermic and hence requires no outside energy source.
 Hyperfine silicon is made at a higher purity than almost any other material: transistor production requires impurity levels in silicon crystals less than 1 part per 1010, and in special cases impurity levels below 1 part per 1012 are needed and attained.

 Silicon nanostructures can directly be produced from silica sand using conventional metalothermic processes, or the combustion synthesis approach.
-Such nanostructured silicon materials can be used in various functional applications including the anode of lithium ion batteries (LIBs) or phorocatalytic applications.
+Such nanostructured silicon materials can be used in various functional applications including the anode of lithium-ion batteries (LIBs), other ion batteries, future computing devices like memristors or photocatalytic applications.